Spearhead Traverse

 • Transportation to/from Whistler

-• Trip cancellation, travel & medical insurance
+• Trip insurance (highly recommended)

 • Extra days due to weather